donggyushin/PillManager/README.md

 <br>

 It only have 2 screens(SignInViewController, PillViewController).
 All you have to do is just sign in with your apple id(there is no other options.), then tap the button whenever you complete your daily pills(Vitamins, Nutrients, etc).
-If your button's status is disabled, then you already have completed your daily pills!
+If your button's status is disabled, then you can know you already have completed your daily pills!

+## Usage
+- Tap the button when you have completed daily pills
+- You can know whether you have completed your daily pills or not by seeing the button's states!
+- If you didn't take any pills until 10pm, it will let you know by sending local push notification.